-The default arrangement for full-time middle school students is as follows: Students will be given four 1-semester courses, and will be given up to six months to finish those courses.
+The default arrangement for full-time middle school students is as follows: Students will be given four 1-semester courses, and are advised to finish those courses in six months.
 Then, the second semester courses will be given.
 If you would like to have the summer off (or other period of break between grade levels), then let your advisor know you want a shorter schedule.